First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Acute Coronary Syndrome

-Acute coronary syndrome happens when the heart is not getting enough blood.
-It is an emergency.
-It includes unstable angina and heart attack.
+Acute coronary syndrome is an emergency.
+It happens when the heart is not getting enough blood.

 Your test results will help your doctor decide about more treatment.
 You might have angioplasty or bypass surgery to improve blood flow to your heart.